ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/social-sharing.md

 We can use various <a href="https://capacitorjs.com/docs/plugins" target="_blank">Capacitor Plugins</a> in order to provide access to native APIs.
 We have already made use of these to a certain degree with our use of the <a href="https://capacitorjs.com/docs/apis/storage" target="_blank">Storage</a> and <a href="https://capacitorjs.com/docs/apis/splash-screen" target="_blank">Splash Screen</a> plugins.
 These plugins work behind the scenes, so we can't really "experience" anything with them.

-Some other plugins provide native functionality that users can interact with directly.The <a href="https://capacitorjs.com/docs/apis/share" target="_blank">Social Sharing</a> plugin among them.
+Some other plugins provide native functionality that users can interact with directly.
+The <a href="https://capacitorjs.com/docs/apis/share" target="_blank">Share Capacitor plugin</a> among them.
 In this lab we will update the code to use that plugin to allow us to share tea tasting notes with our friends.

 While we are on the subject of plugins, Capacitor has been designed to also work with Cordova plugins.
 When choosing a plugin, we suggest favoring Capacitor plugins over Cordova plugins.